English

 Can I buy souvenirs at any of the stops?

 Definitely.
-Popular places like the Dole Plantation, Haleʻiwa Town, and the Macadamia Nut Farm all offer plenty of local treats and keepsakes to bring home.
+Popular places like the Dole Plantation, Haleʻiwa Town, and the macadamia nut farm all offer plenty of local treats and keepsakes to bring home.

 Which stops are best for taking photos?